Certainty-Equivalence Model Predictive Control: Stability, Performance, and Beyond: Introduction

-Optimality-related performance guarantees for MPC have been extensively studied in terms of the \textit{infinite-horizon} performance \cite{grune2017nonlinear} using relaxed dynamic programming (RDP) \cite{lincoln2006relaxing} (see also a compact discussion in \cite[Section 2.2.3]{mayne2014model}).
-Although performance analysis using RDP is quite mature, most of the existing results are only valid when the true model is perfectly known \cite{grune2008infinite, grune2010analysis, grune2012nmpc, grune2017nonlinear, kohler2021stability, kohler2023stability}.
-Some recent extensions have covered nonlinear systems with disturbances \cite{schwenkel2020robust}, a class of parameterized linear systems with polytopic uncertainty \cite{moreno2022performance}, and general uncertain linear systems \cite{liu2024stability}.
-In \cite{schwenkel2020robust}, strong assumptions on the existence of some unjustified growth functions have been made to establish the performance bound \cite[Proposition 2]{schwenkel2020robust}, and the result is only valid for Lipschitz-continuous stage cost.
-Besides, the analysis in \cite{moreno2022performance} is not consistent, i.e., the obtained suboptimality bound does not degenerate to the standard results (see, e.g., \cite{grune2017nonlinear}) when no model mismatch exists.
-The performance bound in \cite{liu2024stability} preserves consistency and it does not require strong assumptions, but it is still tailored for linear systems.
+Optimality-related guarantees for MPC have been studied in terms of the \textit{infinite-horizon} performance using relaxed dynamic programming (RDP) \cite{grune2008infinite} (see also a compact discussion in \cite[Section 2.2.3]{mayne2014model}).
+Although performance analysis using RDP is quite mature, most of the existing results are only valid when the model is perfect \cite{grune2010analysis, kohler2021stability, kohler2023stability}.
+Some recent extensions have covered nonlinear systems with disturbances \cite{schwenkel2020robust}, a class of parameterized linear systems with polytopic uncertainty \cite{moreno2022performance}, and general uncertain linear systems \cite{liu2024stability, shi2025suboptimality}.
+In \cite{schwenkel2020robust}, strong assumptions on the existence of some unjustified growth functions have been made to establish the performance bound \cite[Proposition 2]{schwenkel2020robust}, and the result only applies to Lipschitz-continuous costs.
+Besides, the analysis in \cite{moreno2022performance} is not consistent, i.e., the obtained bound does not degenerate to the standard results (see, e.g., \cite{grune2017nonlinear}) when no model mismatch exists.
+The performance bound in \cite{liu2024stability, shi2025suboptimality} preserves consistency and it does not require strong assumptions, but it is still tailored for linear systems.
 Therefore, there is still a lack of meaningful results on infinite-horizon performance analysis of MPC for uncertain nonlinear systems.